Lack of product mix variety, failure to leverage GI tag led to tea exports slowdown: Experts | Headlines

 ''For example, around 8.5 million kg of Darjeeling tea, which is the 'Champagne of teas', is produced in a year, but around 50 million kg is passed off as Darjeeling tea globally.

-This violates GI tag regulations.
+This is in violation of GI tag regulations.
 Enforcement of norms and a mechanism to check if authentic Darjeeling tea is sold abroad is necessary,'' he told PTI.

 Darjeeling Tea Association principal advisor Sandip Mukherjee pointed out that tea exports from the north Bengal hills are mostly done privately.

-''There is a disparity between well-thought marketing activities by the authorities of Sri Lanka and lopsided and unorganized efforts by individual exporters,'' Mukherjee said.
+''There is a disparity between well-thought marketing activities by the authorities of Sri Lanka, and lopsided and unorganised efforts by individual exporters,'' Mukherjee said.

 Nepal tea is being sold as Darjeeling tea in domestic and international markets, which is ''an infringement to GI tag,'' he maintained.